marco262/my_wiki/data/onednd/class/wizard.md

 If another Wizard feature gives spells that you always have prepared, those spells don't count against the number of spells you can prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

-***Changing Your Prepared Spells.*** Whenever you finish a Long Rest, you can change your list of prepared spells, replacing one or more of the spells there.
+***Changing Your Prepared Spells.*** Whenever you finish a [[glossary:Long Rest]], you can change your list of prepared spells, replacing one or more of the spells there.
 Preparing a new list requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast a spell: at least 1 minute per spell level for each spell you add to the list.

 ***Ritual Caster.*** You can cast any spell as a Ritual if that spell has the Ritual tag and the spell is in your spellbook.
 You needn't have the spell prepared, but you must read from the book to cast a spell in this way.